 The following day we motored another 31 miles south into strong head winds to the town of Stuart, where I prepared to anchor clear of the channel.

 I snubbed in our 60 Lb CQR bower with about 60’ feet of 3/8” inch chain and the next operation was to shackle the smaller 35 lbs pounder to the same chain to act as a kellett (weight) that I always do for any night anchorage.
-As I was about to shackle the bridle to the chain a passing motorboat caused a big wake—don’t they always? and the anchor tipped in its roller and vanished into the black water, bridle and all.
+As I was about to shackle the bridle to the chain a passing motorboat caused a big wake—don’t they always? and the anchor tipped of its roller and vanished into the black water, bridle and all.
 As Kati heard the “plop” and the accompanying expletives she had the foresight to immediately take a compass bearing.
 I then quickly dropped our smaller Danforth, this time attached to a rope on the same bearing, hopefully to mark where the anchor had disappeared.

 After a few telephone calls Kati managed to locate a diver, who promised to come to our aid at 7 am the next morning.
 To prepare for ferrying him back and forth I had another go at the intransigent outboard.
 I cleaned sediment out of the carburetor and jets and after a lot of yanking it spluttered into life.